 Pedal a bike

-Mountain biking is also becoming popular on Skye with some tough routes.
+Mountain biking is also becoming popular as a thing to do on Skye with some tough routes.
 You can hire a bike locally or bring your own and use Springbank Cottage as a base to explore.
 Our guide to mountain biking on Skye has all the details.

 With all that water round Skye there’s plenty of opportunities to fish.
 Sea fishing from the shore is a great way to spend a day and we provide sea fishing tackle at Springbank Cottage.
-Our guide to fishing on Skye has links to boat operators for fishermen.
-Loch fishing for trout is also an option and the guide has details.
+It’s all in our guide to fishing on Skye.

 So, if you are thinking about a trip to Skye there’s plenty to do near where Springbank Cottage is located.
 And, if you want more than just a “standard” holiday cottage, take a closer look.
 We hope you will be surprised by how much is on offer during a stay at Springbank Cottage.